 Key to the success of the DCERP was the use of a Technical Advisory Committees (TAC) and a Regional Coordinating Committee (RCC).
 The TAC, composed of scientists representing expertise in each of the ecosystem modules, ensured the quality of the science and the integration and synthesis across ecosystems.
-The RCC, which included representatives of city, county, state and federal agencies and nongovernmental organizations, provided input from stakeholders outside the organizational jurisdiction of MCBCL.
+The RCC, which included representatives from city, county, state, and federal agencies and nongovernmental organizations, provided input from stakeholders outside the organizational jurisdiction of Camp Lejeune.
 These management tools, commonly employed by NCCOS, were critical for bridging the gap that often occurs between scientists and managers.

-The key elements and recommendations of DCERP, its contributions to coastal EBM, and its relevance for employing EBM at other coastal military installations were published in the Journal of Environmental Management.
+The key elements and recommendations of DCERP, its contributions to coastal ecosystem-based management, and its relevance for employing ecosystem-based management at other coastal military installations were published in the Journal of Environmental Management.